omeka/classic-enduser/docs/Admin/Appearance/Themes.md

 - **Logo File**: You may upload an image that will replace the site title in the header of your website.
 In many themes, this logo will be left-aligned, with margins around it.
 Many themes recommend a maximum width for your logo of 500px, and some have a required maximum height of 150px.
 - **Header Background**: Upload an image file that will display across the top of your website, behind your site title or logo.
 - **Footer Text**: An HTML-enabled text box where you can enter text for a site footer to appear on every page.
-Note that shortcodes will not work in this field, nor will HTML-coded images or other multimedia.
+Note that shortcodes will not work in this field, but can you use the HTML Editor to enter in tags and encoding.
 - **Display Copyright in Footer**:  Check this box if you wish to display your site’s copyright information in the footer.
 Site copyright information is found in the [General Settings](../Settings/index.md) section.
 - **Use Advanced Site-wide Search**: Check this box to allow public-side site visitors to search the whole site, including items, collections, and files, and to use boolean methods when searching.